-- Applicants fleeing domestic abuse or harassment, or placed in the District as a result of witness protection, where this can be evidenced by a relevant professional, will have the right to a local connection. - Applications from armed forces personnel currently or having previously served in the regular or reserve forces within the last 5 years will have the right to a local connection. - Applicants that wish to move into the District as they are in paid employment or have accepted an offer of paid employment within the District, and failure to do so would cause them hardship will have the right to a local connection.
+- Applicants fleeing domestic abuse or harassment where we accept that they cannot return to any area where they have a local connection because of the violence/threat of violence, following an application on the grounds of homelessness, - Applicants wishing to move to the District as a result of witness protection, where this can be evidenced by a relevant professional, following an application on the grounds of homelessness. - Applications from armed forces personnel currently or having previously served in the regular or reserve forces within the last 5 years will have the right to a local connection. - Applicants that wish to move into the District as they are in paid employment or have accepted an offer of paid employment within the District, and failure to do so would cause them hardship will have the right to a local connection.
 The distance travelled, the availability and affordability of transport, the nature of the work and whether similar opportunities are available locally, as well as the length of employment will be taken into consideration when assessing whether an applicant qualifies to join the housing register.

 Please note, some homes in the District have restrictions placed on who qualifies to live there by planning regulations.
-In these instances the planning related restrictions will always take priority over any qualifying criteria in this allocation scheme.3
+In these instances the planning related restrictions will always take priority over any qualifying criteria in this allocation scheme.